Skip to main content

 FAQ

-Why don’t my cohort & segment counts match?
+Why don’t my cohort and segment counts match?

-1. Missing or mismatched External IDs Only users with a matching OneSignal External ID and Amplitude User ID are included.
-This integration doesn’t create users or subscriptions.
+1. Missing or mismatched External IDs Only Users with a matching OneSignal External ID and Amplitude User ID are included.
+This integration does not create Users or Subscriptions.

 • Not exist in OneSignal or have an incorrect External ID.

 Yes, but they are excluded from the OneSignal segment counts at this time.
-You can still message them via Journeys or In-app messsages if they have other Subscriptions or their Subscription type supports it.
+You can still message them via Journeys or In-App Messages if they have other Subscriptions or their Subscription type supports it.

 Why doesn’t delivery data match?